tdex-network/tdex-docs/tdex-daemon.md

 $ docker run -it -d --name tdexd --restart unless-stopped -p 9945:9945 -p 9000:9000 -v `pwd`/tdexd:/.tdex-daemon -e TDEX_BASE_ASSET="ce091c998b83c78bb71a632313ba3760f1763d9cfcffae02258ffa9865a37bd2" ghcr.io/tdex-network/tdexd:latest
 ```

-This will mount the data direcory in a folder called `tdexd` in your current path.
+This will mount the data directory in a folder called `tdexd` in your current path.

 See [Enviroment Variables](#environment-variables) for all available options.

 ### Check the Logs